rjpcasalino/web_bt/pages/index.md

 > Single Page Application written using [Vue](https://vuejs.org/) with Vue Router and Vuex for state management during my time at GawkBox.
 This replaced a Sails application.
 >> #### Tintin
 >
-> Go backend written to facilitate data communication between aforementioned Vue SPA.
+> Go back end written to facilitate data communication between aforementioned Vue SPA.
 Allowed authentication with YouTube, Twitch, and Mixer.
 Handled user updates such as profile changes (e.g., avatar updates, bio changes etc).
 Communicated with a MySQL database.
 >
 >> #### Shadow
 >